 4:45 – Dan Irvin talks about the panel he spoke at on repairing corporate reputation at the Media Relations conference.

-5:32 – Irvin talks about how to recover from a blow to corporate reputation: “It’s not a media relations issue.
-It ultimately begins from…communicating slow steady process to all of your stakeholders, not just the media…”
+5:32 – Irvin discusses repairing corporate reputation after a crisis: “It’s not a media relations issue.
+It ultimately begins from…communicating the slow, steady process to all your stakeholders, not just the media…”

-7:32 – Irvin on whether it is important to respond to a crisis: “With the explosion of media coverage…people are going to talk , people are going to write, people are going to broadcast, people are going to podcast…all of that information is going to be out there, [and] it’s important that our side of the story be represented…”
+7:32 – Irvin on whether it is essential to respond to a crisis: “With the explosion of media coverage…people are going to talk, people are going to write, people are going to broadcast, people are going to podcast…all of that information is going to be out there, [and] it’s important that our side of the story be represented…”

-8:32 – Irvin talks about what constitutes a crisis.
+8:32 – Irvin talks about what constitutes a public relations crisis.

-9:40 – Irvin talks about how Mitsubishi Motors responded to its own crisis and the value of using media relations consultants and crisis communications consultants: “…it’s not something that you can manage with media relations and with public relations.
-First and foremost you have to change your culture, [and] that means internally.”
+9:40 – Irvin talks about how Mitsubishi Motors responded to its crisis and the value of using public relations consultants and crisis communications consultants: “…it’s not something that you can manage with media relations and with public relations.
+First and foremost, you have to change your culture, [and] that means internally.”

 10:31 – Irvin talks about what it’s like running PR at a car company.